 The Theatre Arts Teaching Lab (TATL) is a collaborative, creative opportunity for directors, designers, and actors within a laboratory theatre setting.
 If the information below does not answer your question, please reach out to us about your specific situation.

-The guiding principle of the Theatre Arts Teaching Lab is that challenges are opportunities for individual and collective problem solving in the development of successful theatre students, teachers, and artists.
-From start to strike, TATL productions are student-driven, and offer students invaluable opportunities for personal and collective agency.
-Students learn responsibility to emerge and flourish as they explore learning and teaching through theatre-making.
+From start to strike, TATL productions offer learners invaluable opportunities for individual and collaborative agency and responsibility to emerge and flourish as they explore learning and teaching through theatre-making.